 Preventing your bike from getting stolen is the most important factor in keeping your bike yours.
 Once stolen, recovery can be difficult.
 Here are some additional security measures to take from the get-go:

-- Register your bike on our website so we have a record of your serial number: https://www.xtracycle.com/registration/
+- Register your bike on our website so we have a record of your serial number.
+If your bike was built and delivered via the BBOH Program, your bike is already registered so you can skip this step!: https://www.xtracycle.com/registration/

-- Have pictures of your bike saved somewhere, goodness forbid it’s ever stolen.
+- Have pictures of your bike saved somewhere, gosh forbid it’s ever stolen.

 - Register your bike with BikeGuard and install BikeGuard stickers on your ride: https://www.myassettag.com/bike/